 The decomposition process is facilitated by microorganisms, including bacteria, fungi, and algae, which consume the packaging material and convert it into organic matter.
 This natural breakdown reduces the accumulation of waste in landfills and prevents pollution in natural habitats.

-What Materials Are Used in Biodegradable Packaging?
+What Materials are Used in Biodegradable Packaging?

 Biodegradable packaging is primarily composed of organic and renewable materials.
-Common examples include:

 Which Industries Use Biodegradable Packaging?